jbi35/CarND-Vehicle-Detection-and-Tracking/README.md

 Here's a [link to my video result](./output_final.mp4)

 ---

 ### Discussion
-At first I was surprised by the high number of false positives after performing the sliding window search, given that the test accuracy of the svc was above 99%.
+At first I was surprised by the high number of false positives after performing the sliding window search, given that the test accuracy of the SVC was above 99%.
 Then I realized that this behavior comes from the fact that I am essentially doing more than a hundred image classifications per frame, most which do not contain cars, which explains the relatively high number of false positives.
 Using thresholded heatmaps averaged over multiple frames reduces the amount of false positives drastically.
 However, there are still some false positives that are not filtered out by this approach, yet.
 Normally, I would start tweaking the algorithm further to get rid of these as well.
 Unfortunately, the end of term 1 is so close that I have no more time to do this.

-One idea to improve the performance would be to use a second, different type of classifier in addition to the svc, e.g., a random forest or a deep neural net.
+One idea to improve the performance would be to use a second, different type of classifier in addition to the SVC, e.g., a random forest or a deep neural net.
 One could use this second classifier to double check the detections produced by the first one.
 Or let them work in parallel and then combine the results.

 Another weakness of my current implementation is the low processing speed.
 Processing the 50 second project video takes roughly 20 minutes on my MacBook Pro.
 One could probably try to speed up the multi-scale sliding window search and also try to use fewer scales.
 In addition it would make sense to avoid the sliding window search in every frame.
 Instead, one could try to search only in the vicinity of cars detected in the previous frames and in areas of the frame where new cars could enter, i.e., at the sides and the horizon.
 It would probably also make sense to include some kind of model for a car to predict its position from its location in previous frames.